sdszhang/aristasonic/README.md

 The central piece of the platform support is the `arista` entry point.
 It is a python script that load the arista platform library to perform actions.
-This library is python2/python3 compatible.
+This library is python3 only, python2 support is now deprecated.

 For more details on the available commands see the help message
 ```